thekodeking/java-verse/README.md

 - You will enjoy the process of contributing and sharing your work with other developers.
 Even if your contribution is small, no worries.
 - There is a 35% chance that some random person might check out your profile after seeing this repository... 😅
-- Nonetheless you can share your knowledge and help others by contributing to this repository.
+- Nonetheless, you can share your knowledge and help others by contributing to this repository.

 ### What do I get if you contribute to this repository?